 As a result, the card’s lack of an annual fee is essential.
 It enables the card’s modest rewards to benefit you rather than simply help to counteract a fixed cost and thus gives the card a place in certain spending arsenals.
 Not having to pay an annual fee makes it easier to keep the card open indefinitely — especially one that isn’t your main spending vehicle — which figures to boost your credit score by increasing the average age of your loans and lines of credit.

-Meager Rewards: Simply making a single purchase with the GameStop Credit Card will score you 5,000 bonus points.
-And if you have a PowerUp Rewards Pro membership, which costs $14.99 per year, you’ll actually get 15,000 points.
-These bonuses are redeemable for gift certificates of $5 and $15, respectively, or for a variety of merchandise options that tend to provide less value.
-That means paying $14.99 for an extra 10,000 points isn’t worth it.
+- Meager Rewards: Simply making a single purchase with the GameStop Credit Card will score you N/A initial bonus and ongoing 10 points per $1.
+And if you have a PowerUp Rewards Pro membership, which costs $14.99 per year, you’ll actually get 20 points per $1.
+The initial bonus is redeemable for a gift certificate of $5, or for a variety of merchandise options that tend to provide less value.
+That means paying $14.99 for an extra 10 points isn’t worth it.

 - Above-Average Regular APR: Gaming-related purchases are the type of luxury that you should never have to go into debt to afford.
-You should therefore strive to always pay your GameStop Credit Card’s monthly bill in full, especially since doing so will enable you to avoid the card’s 28.99% (V) variable APR.
-That rate is well above the 23.25% average APR among credit cards for people with fair credit as well as the 25.81% average for store credit cards, according to WalletHub’s latest Credit Card Landscape Report.
+You should therefore strive to always pay your GameStop Credit Card’s monthly bill in full, especially since doing so will enable you to avoid the card’s 26.99% (V) variable APR.
+The average APR among credit cards for people with fair credit is 23.43%, and the average for store credit cards is 24.06%, according to WalletHub’s latest Credit Card Landscape Report.

 We recommend that consumers steer clear of deferred-interest financing, but if you decide to give it a whirl, make sure to use a credit card calculator.

 Other Things To Consider